fisher-alice/johnny-five-wiki/ESCs.md

 The `ESCs` class constructs a collection object containing multiple ESC objects.
 Any method called on an ESCs object will be called on each member of the ESCs object with the same parameters.

-For working with a single ESC check out the [ESC](https://github.com/rwaldron/johnny-five/wiki/esc) class.
+If you are interested in working with a single ESC, see the [ESC](esc) class.

 ## Parameters